 Once the telegraph was used in the 19th century, countries realised they needed to agree on time.
 They needed a longitude starting point from which to measure time.
 The prime meridian was decided to be based in Greenwich.
 There were two good reasons for this; the Royal Observatory was the leading centre for astronomical observations and most maps of the sea and navigational almanacs at the time were based on Greenwich.

 The world is split into 24 meridians at 15° apart.
 The zones represent 1 hour.
 If you move from one zone to another you must change your watch to one hour in front or behind, depending on which way you were going.
 If you went north or south you would not need to adjust your time.

 Some regions or countries adopt the system differently so sometimes they have a half hour difference.
 The lines do not cut through countries, some territories adopted the system to include or exclude regions.

-The international date line is the one hundred and eighty° line of meridian of longitude that runs form the north pole to the south pole via the pacific ocean.
+The international date line is the 180° line of meridian of longitude that runs form the north pole to the south pole via the pacific ocean.
 It is on the opposite side of earth from the Greenwich meridian.
 If you moved over it from east to west you would lose a day, while if you travelled over it from west to east you would gain a day.
 You would not notice any difference in the surroundings or in life; this date line is a human invention.